sdadas/fsbrowser/README.md

 # FSBrowser

-FSBrowser is simple desktop interface for Hadoop Distributed File System.
+FSBrowser is a simple desktop interface for Hadoop Distributed File System.
 The application can be used as a more efficient alternative to Hue's file browser.
 It uses native hadoop libraries instead of HttpFS and should be faster for reading and writing directories with large number of files.